okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-private-app/main/index.md

 ## Specify your integration settings

 After you create your integration instance, the main settings page appears for your new integration in the Admin Console.
 Specify **General Settings** and **Sign On** options, and assign the integration to users in your org.
-Click **Edit** if you need to change any of the options, and **Save** when you've made your changes.
+Click **Edit** if you need to change any of the options, and **Save** when you finish.

 <StackSnippet snippet="settings" />